element-hq/ess-helm/README.md

 - Room moderation and central control (AdminBot)
 - LDAP and SSO support for user authentication
 - S3 support for media storage
-- Distroless/minimal images of all the components
+- Distroless/minimal images of all relevant core components

 A full comparison between the editions can be found [here](https://element.io/pricing).
 See the [ESS Pro documentation](https://docs.element.io/latest/element-server-suite-pro/introduction-to-ess-pro/) for more details.